These scholarships will be awarded to qualified MSW and PhD recipients determined by the School of Social Work Scholarship Awards Committee.

 All of the above documents must be submitted at the point of application.
 Partial submission of documents will not be accepted.
 Letters of recommendations must be sent to the recipient.
 Special consideration will be given to current and active MSW members of the Social Work Association.

 - Recipients of the Kolasa Scholarship are required to attend the awards reception.
-A date for the reception will be determined shortly after announcing the 2014 call for scholarship applications.
+A date for the reception is announced upon selection of the scholarship recipients.

 - Recipients must attend at least three (3) professional development seminars approved by Program Director; attend two (2) leadership training luncheons at Barry University School of Social Work.